ssvinoth/ansible_network_workshop_ui_based_learning/1-explore/README.md

     ![Execution Environment link](images/execution_environments_menu.jpg)

 2. Under **Execution Environments** there will be multiple pre-configured execution environments, including `Default execution environment`, `	Minimal execution environment` etc.,.
-We will be using the `Default execution environment` for our workshop.
+We will be using the `network workshop execution environment` for our workshop.
 Please note the link under Image from where the images can be  retrieved (pulled).

     ![Execution Environment List Link](images/execution_environments_list.jpg)